sapegin/washingcode-book/manuscript/book.md

 });
 ```

-We can’t avoid the condition in this case but we can move it earlier and avoid a separate branch that handles with returning an empty array.
+We can’t avoid the condition in this case but we can move it earlier and avoid a separate branch that handles the absence of an array.
+There are several ways to do it, depending on the possible data types.

 If our data can be an array or `undefined`, we can use a default value for the function parameter: